swissup/swissup.github.io/m2/argento-breeze/upgrade-instructions.md

 ## Version 2.x.x - 2.4.0

-The easiest way to enable scroll reveal - is to rerun the installer.
-But this method is not suitable if you've made some customizations and want to keep them.
+The easiest way to enable scroll reveal is to rerun the installer.
+However, this method is not suitable if you've made customizations and want to keep them.

-In this case you need open homepage in backend editor and manually add `scroll-reveal-container`, `scroll-reveal-children`, and `scroll-reveal` css classes.
+In this case, you need to open your homepage in the backend editor and manually add `scroll-reveal-container`, `scroll-reveal-children`, and `scroll-reveal` css classes.